 CMM Design Basics Overview

-CMMs come in all sizes to suit the size of parts and accuracy needed for them, as well as budget and other practicalities.
-There are a small number of machine types that have evolved and are prevalent in the market, and this article intends to present an overall look at the basic characteristics of their structural layout.
+CMMs come in all sizes to suit the size of parts and accuracy needed for them.
+Also, budget and other practicalities are considerations.
+There are a small number of machine types that have evolved and are prevalent in the market.
+This article intends to present an overall look at the basic characteristics of their structural layouts.
 This might be helpful towards understanding which style suits your needs best when looking for a system.

 CMM Structural Designs

-The most common style.
-Its key design feature from which it gets its name is an upright structure consisting of two vertical beams that support a horizontal (bridge) beam connecting the two vertical elements.
-The bridge structure moves back and forth transiting the table moved by an electric motor and its position located by means of precision measuring “scales.”
-Scales consist of a fixed tape which is decoded and interpreted by reader heads that are affixed to the moving structural element.
-Older systems operated via an analog system which read position via electronic signal, interpreted by a decoder, then transmitted the position signal to the machine controller.
+This is the most common style.
+Its key design feature from which it gets its name is an upright “carriage” structure consisting of two vertical beams that support a horizontal (bridge) beam connecting the two vertical elements.
+The bridge moves back and forth transiting the table, moved by an electric servo motor, and its position is tracked by precision measuring scales.
+The scales consist of a fixed, coded tape that is interpreted by reader heads that are affixed to the moving structural element.
+Older systems communicated via an analog system that read position via an electronic signal, interpreted by a decoder, followed by transmission of the position signal to the machine controller.
 Analog systems have been supplanted by digital scales that communicate via hexadecimal data stream communication (although there are still analog systems in use).
 Digital scales are now the standard.

-Suspended from the bridge beam is a vertical moving beam that is also motorized and positioned by a scale of its own.
-It has a moving main structural element that carries the probe and probe mechanism (head).
-The design is optimized for accuracy, and it is fair to say at a slight loss of access to the measurement table, meaning diminished access to the inspection article.
+Suspended from the bridge beam is a vertical moving beam (Z-axis) that is also motorized, and position read by a scale of its own.
+It has a moving main structural element that carries the probe head and probe.
+The bridge design is optimized for accuracy, at a slight loss of access to the measurement table (meaning diminished access to the inspection article).
 Due to its accuracy and prolific acceptance and distribution, bridge CMMs come in many sizes.
-They are offered in sizes from smallish, maxing out at microwave oven-sized parts, to largeish, maxing out at maybe the size of a Smart Car.
+They are offered in sizes from smallish, maxing out at microwave oven-sized parts, to largeish, maxing out at the size of a Smart Car.

 Cons – More obstruction of access to inspection article envelope than cantilever or horizontal arm types.

-Has a structure that unlike the bridge type CMM with two moving, vertical beams supporting the probe head cross beam, the cantilever CMM has its cross beam supported only on one side, therefore cantilevered out from just that side.
-The side support has a rail at the top along which the cross beam moves (in the X direction, for example).
-The vertical probe support beam transits the cross beam (Y direction) and has the mechanism that moves the up/down Z strut that carries the probe head.
-The design gives better access to the inspection table but suffers some in accuracy.
-Since the droop effect would multiply as it extends further from the vertical beam, the cantilever design is better for smaller parts and possibly when access takes precedence over accuracy.
+This design has a structure that unlike the bridge-type CMM with two moving, vertical beams supporting the crossbeam, is supported by a guideway only on one side.
+It is therefore cantilevered out from that side as the only supporting leg.
+The side support has a guideway at the top along which the crossbeam moves (in the X direction, for example).
+The vertical probe support beam transits the crossbeam (Y direction) and has the mechanism that moves the up/down Z strut that carries the probe head.
+This design gives better access to the inspection table but suffers some loss of accuracy.
+Since the droop effect would multiply as it extends further from the Z beam, the cantilever design is better for smaller parts and when access takes precedence over accuracy.

 Cons – A degree of reduced accuracy.
-Less common these days so support, parts, repair may be an issue.
+Less common these days so support, parts, repair may be issues.

-More popular in the past than today.
-Less expensive.
-Open access to the table albeit a little less so than cantilever design.
-Has been very popular for automobile design and shape development (clay modeling and sculpting) along with whole-car body panel measurement where the attach points and relationship between panels are of interest.
-(Non-contact scanners have all but taken over the job of body panel and stamped part contour analysis and compliance with Class-A customer-facing smoothness and continuity.
-This is also true for reverse engineering, as-built, and tool development of stampings or non-metallic ‘body-in-white” for automobiles.)
+This layout was more popular in the past but is still marketed for specific needs today.
+It is a lower-cost solution, but allows open access to the table, albeit a little less so than the cantilever design.
+This machine has been very popular for automobile design and shape development, especially for clay modeling and sculpting.
+It has been prolific for whole-car body panel measurement where the attach points and relationship between panels are of concern.
+On a side note, non-contact scanners have all but taken over the job of body panel and stamped part contour analysis.
+Scanning has become the relied upon technology for compliance with Class-A, customer-facing smoothness and continuity.
+This is also true for reverse engineering, as-built, and tool development of stampings or non-metallic “body-in-white” for automobiles.

-A common variation of the horizontal arm setup is pairing two towers with probing heads, basically two CMMs in one, so that both sides of a car can be reached easily in one setup (or similar scenarios).
+A common variation of the horizontal arm setup is pairing two towers with probing heads, like two CMMs in one.
+In this configuration, both sides of a car can be reached easily in one setup.
 Versions of horizontal arm CMM were a low cost, sufficiently accurate, granite table-based design.
 The auto body type versions are usually mounted to the floor instead of on a granite table, giving them a large measurement range.

 |Pros – Inexpensive and open access.
 Historically chosen for auto body digitizing and inspection. |

-Cons – Getting harder to find parts.
+Cons – Getting harder to find parts for older table-based versions.
 Less accurate.
-Non-contact laser or white light scanning types of technologies have supplanted some of this machine design’s main market.
+Non-contact laser or white light scanning technologies have supplanted some of this machine design’s main market.

-Normally designed for and thought of as a CMM for larger parts.
-But there are some smaller versions as well.
-For the big ones, there are two large steel fabrications erected as the machine side structures, with the cross beam running on top-mounted rails down the length of those structures.
-With the Z beam suspended from the cross member, it can transit the cross beam while moving up and down to accomplish the Z movement.
-Big gantries are mounted to the floor typically, and smaller ones can have the usual granite table as its base.
+This is often thought of as a CMM for larger parts.
+But there are smaller versions as well.
+For the big ones, there are two large steel fabrications erected as the machine’s side structures.
+The crossbeam runs on top-mounted guideways down the length of those structures.
+With the Z-axis beam suspended from the cross member, it can transit the crossbeam while moving up and down to carry out the Z movement.
+Big gantries are mounted to the floor typically, and smaller ones have the usual granite surface plate.

-There is a lot to consider when deciding on a CMM type to fit the needs of your enterprise, and much depends on the use-case, accepted technical association’s rules and standards, typical part size and accuracy and repeatability requirements.
-Another influencer for sure, is the support and expertise that exists in your region.
-This is not an aspect that should be left out.
-When beginning use of CMM technology for the first time, and even for your needs that you will face down the road, you will find that good technical support and consulting assistance is crucial to success.
+There is a lot to consider when deciding on a CMM type to fit the needs of your enterprise.
+Much depends on the use-case, accepted technical association’s rules and standards, typical part size, accuracy, and repeatability requirements.
+Another consideration is the support and expertise that exists in your region.
+This is not an aspect that should be disregarded.
+When beginning use of CMM technology for the first time, and even for your needs that you expect down the road, you will find that good technical support and consulting assistance are crucial to success.